-We all like a little extra space when we sleep, but sometimes, there just isn’t enough room for a King- or Queen-size mattress.
-If you’re looking for a new mattress for your growing teen, a college dorm room, or simply trying to maximize space in your new apartment, a smaller size bed might be your best option.
+We all like a little extra space when we sleep, but sometimes, there just isn’t enough room for a King- or even a Queen-size.
+If you’re looking for a new bed for your growing teen, a college dorm room, or simply trying to maximize space in your new apartment, a smaller size bed might be your best option.

-With so many mattress sizes to choose from, we’ve created a simple mattress size guide to help you understand the mattress dimensions so you can choose between a standard Twin and Full size bed.
+With so many mattress sizes to choose from, we’ve created a simple mattress size guide to help you understand the bed dimensions so you can choose between a standard Twin vs Full size bed.

-Standard Twin and Full beds are both great space savers compared to King- and Queen-size mattresses.
+Standard Twin and Full beds are both great space savers compared to King- and Queen-sized ones.
 Both are less wide than a King and Queen and are the mattresses of choice for single sleepers.

 If you’re considering investing in a smaller bed, the first thing to know is that Twin and Full mattresses are not actually the same size.
 Twin beds are a few less inches than Full-size beds, and are most commonly found in children’s bedrooms and dorm rooms.
 Full-size beds are slightly longer than Twin-size beds, and are generally seen as the best option for taller teens and adults.